Microform: Format conversion

 These conversions may be applied to camera output or to release copies.
 Single microfiche are cut from rolls of 105 mm film.
 A bench top device is available that enables an operator to cut exposed frames of roll film and fit these into ready made aperture cards.

-Transparent jackets are made A5 size each with 6 pockets into which strips of 16 mm film may be inserted (or fewer pockets for 35 mm strips), so creating microfiche jackets or jacketed microfiche.
+Transparent jackets are made A6 size each with six pockets into which strips of 16 mm film may be inserted (or fewer pockets for 35 mm strips), so creating microfiche jackets or jacketed microfiche.
 Equipment allows an operator to insert strips from a roll of film.
 This is particularly useful as frames may be added to a fiche at any time.
 The pockets are made using a thin film so that duplicates may be made from the assembled fiche.

-Digital conversion

 Another type of conversion is microform to digital.
 This is done using an optical scanner that projects the film onto a CCD array and captures it in a raw digital format.
 Until early in the 21st century, since the different types of microform are dissimilar in shape and size, the scanners were usually able to handle only one type of microform at a time.
 Some scanners would offer swappable modules for the different microform types.
 The latest viewer/scanner can accept any microform (roll, fiche, opaque cards, fiche, or aperture cards).
 Software in an attached PC is then used to convert the raw capture into a standard image format for immediate or archival uses.

 The physical condition of microfilm greatly impacts the quality of the digitized copy.
 Microfilm with a cellulose acetate base (popular through the 1970s) is frequently subject to vinegar syndrome, redox blemishes, and tears, and even preservation standard silver halide film on a polyester base can be subject to silvering and degradation of the emulsion—all issues which affect the quality of the scanned image.

 Digitizing microfilm can be inexpensive when automated scanners are employed.
 The Utah Digital Newspapers Program has found that, with automated equipment, scanning can be performed at $0.15 per page.
 Recent additions to the digital scanner field have brought the cost of scanning down substantially so that when large projects are scanned (millions of pages) the price per scan can be pennies.